nanocosmos/documentation-net/docs/nanoplayer/nanoplayer_webview.md

 webView.getSettings().setMediaPlaybackRequiresUserGesture(false); // enables autoplay
 ```

-For more detailed information and additional options regarding webview configuration in Android, please refer to the official Android documentation on webview settings[the official Android documentation on webview settings](https://developer.android.com/reference/android/webkit/WebSettings).
+For more detailed information and additional options regarding webview configuration in Android, please refer to the official Android documentation on webview settings [the official Android documentation on webview settings](https://developer.android.com/reference/android/webkit/WebSettings).

-* iOS
+* ##### iOS

     In some cases, particularly when utilizing local pages with the Managed Media Source Extension (MMSE) API introduced by Apple in iOS 17.1, playback on iOS devices may encounter issues when loaded within a webview.
 This issue arises due to the interaction of webviews with certain APIs and extensions, leading to limitations in the playback experience.
 To mitigate this issue, we recommend using remote loading, which can help avoid compatibility issues and ensure smoother playback on iOS devices.